alivk/dictation-database/vocabulary/vocabulary-p2english-onetargethap243.md

-grace | elegance and beauty of movement or expression horror | intense and profound fear delight | a feeling of extreme pleasure or satisfaction peaceful | not disturbed by strife or turmoil or war
+grace | elegance and beauty of movement or expression horror | intense and profound fear delight | a feeling of extreme pleasure or satisfaction
 ```